openshift/enhancements/enhancements/oc/cli-manager.md

 * Plugin signature validation
 * Prevent non-krew plugins from being distributed
-* Alias functionality in modern shells could potentially remove the need to prefix plugin commands with `kubectgl` or `oc`
+* Alias functionality in modern shells could potentially remove the need to prefix plugin commands with `kubectl` or `oc`
 * While this initial proposal is only meant for plugins, general CLI distribution is something we want to address eventually
+* Console integration

 ## References